 Instant Pot Pork Ragu is one of the easiest and tastiest recipes.
 I love to make this meat sauce.
-This delicious pasta sauce ragu can be made in the Instant Pot, Slow Cooker, Oven, and even Stovetop!
-This is a fix and forget meat recipe, so you know I love it!
+This delicious pasta sauce ragu can be made in the Instant Pot, Slow Cooker, or Oven-Braised.

 Pork Ragu, an amazing meat sauce!

 I started making this pork ragu a few years ago.
 We were visiting friends on Fire Island.
 It was a potluck type of day!
-One of the guests whipped up a pork ragu that is generations old in his family.
+One of the guests whipped up a pork ragu that has been his family's favorite.
 He shared his recipe with me!

 I can't pick a favorite because the pork tastes amazing cooked in them all!
 Plus, I am getting feedback from you all, which I love, that you like to have the options of different cooking vessels!
 So I am going to give them to you!